theimpossibleastronaut/rmw/README.md

 rmw will refuse to purge directories if they contain non-writable subdirectories.
 You can use -f 2 times if you ever see a message that tells you "permission denied; directory still contains files" (e.g. rwm -gff).

-## Notes

-After you use rmw, it will create a 'purge-time' and 'mrl' file in
-$HOME/.local/share/rmw. `purge-time` contains the day of the last time rmw did a purge check (it only checks once per day). `mrl` contains the filenames of the last rmw operation; the file is read when `rmw -u` is used.

 ```